Jaeger2305/du-meine-gute/cli/README.md

 - [ ] refactoring player actions into separate files
 - [ ] avoid mutation where possible (although it might make sense in some places, when transferring into Vue)
 - [ ] production is complicated, there might be a better way of doing it (the loops and mutations aren't nice)

-And laborious tasks:

-- [ ] add all the cards from the game
-- [ ] add all the workers to the game
-- [ ] add all the resource types to the game

 And the final TODO: